 This step will give you the most practical information about how to optimize your site, but it’s very important not to skip straight to testing.
 To give you the most valuable and accurate insights, your tests should be directly informed by the observations you gleaned from your data collection.

 CRO is not simple, but it is not optional, either.
 There is simply no reason to bother with search rankings and site traffic if you are not going to retain and convert the visitors you attract.
-If a proper CRO campaign is outside the scope of your current capabilities, consider hiring an outside expert, like Belo + Company.
+If a proper CRO campaign is outside the scope of your current capabilities, consider working with a top Texas Digital Marketing Agency, like Belo + Company.
 Whatever you do, don’t skip conversion rate optimization.
 Your hard work deserves to be seen through to completion.